 - Hydrated water kefir grains

-- ¼ cup of sugar (I prefer organic cane) per quart of water.
+- ¼ cup sugar per quart of water I prefer organic cane.
 Do not use honey!

 - Dissolve the sugar in a small amount of hot water in the half-gallon jar.
 If you want to make the entire half-gallon you will need to use ½ cup of sugar.